MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster.md

 - Check if Azure Stack HCI supports your version of virtual machines (VMs) to import.
 Use the PowerShell `Get-VMHostSupportedVersion` and `Get-VM` cmdlets to get your VM version information.

-- Make sure you have domain credentials with administrator permissions for both source and destination clusters, with rights to the CNO OU for both clusters.
+- Make sure you have domain credentials with administrator permissions for both source and destination clusters, with full rights to the source and destination Organizational Unit (OU) that contains both clusters.

+- Both clusters must be in the same Active Directory forest and domain to facilitate Kerberos authentication between clusters for migration of VMs.

-- Both clusters should be in the same Active Directory forest and domain.
-This enables cluster named objects to share the same OU to ensure no domain level GPOs impact the migration.
+- Both clusters must reside in an Active Directory OU with Group Policy Object (GPO) Block inheritance set on this OU.
+This ensures no domain-level GPOs and security policies can impact the migration.

-- Both clusters need to be in the same time zone and time source to ensure Kerberos authentication can occur between clusters.
+- Both clusters must be connected to the same time source to support consistent Kerberos authentication between clusters.

 - If possible, physically locate the source and destination clusters as close together as possible to facilitate the fastest transfer of VMs.

 - Backup all VMs on your Windows Server cluster.
 Complete a crash-consistent backup of all applications and data and an application-consistent backup of all databases.

-- Make note of the virtual switch names used for your Windows Server nodes.
-You will need to use the same names for the Azure Stack HCI cluster virtual switches.
+- Make note of the Hyper-V virtual switch name used by VMs on the source cluster.
+You must create the same virtual switch name for the Azure Stack HCI destination cluster "virtual machine network" prior to importing VMs.

 - Ensure the maximum Jumbo frame sizes are the same between source and destination cluster storage networks, specifically the RDMA network adapters and their respective switch network ports to provide the most efficient end-to-end transfer packet size.

 - Remove any ISO image files for your source VMs.
 This is done using Hyper-V Manager in **VM Properties** in the **Hardware section**.
 Click **Remove** for any virtual CD/DVD drives.

-- Take a checkpoint snapshot of your source cluster (VMs and domain controller) in case you have to roll back to a prior state.
+- Take a checkpoint snapshot of your source cluster VMs and domain controller in case you have to roll back to a prior state.
+This is not applicable for physical servers.

-- Shutdown all virtual machines (VMs) on the Windows Server cluster.
+- You must shutdown all VMs on the source cluster.
 This is required to ensure version control and state are maintained throughout the migration process.

 ## RDMA recommendations

-If you are using Remote Direct Memory Access (RDMA), Robocopy can leverage it for migration of your VMs.
+If you are using Remote Direct Memory Access (RDMA), Robocopy can leverage it for copying your VMs between clusters.
 Here are some recommendations for using RDMA:

-- Configure RDMA storage networks so they are routable between the source and destination clusters.

-- Connect both clusters to the same top of rack (ToR) switch to use the fastest network path between clusters.
-This network path typically supports 10Gbe/25Gbe speeds and leverages RDMA.
-If the RDMA adapter or standard is different between clusters (ROCE vs iWARP), Robocopy will instead leverage SMB over TCP/IP via the fastest available network.
-This will typically be a dual 10Gbe/25Gbe network, providing the most optimal way to copy VM VHDX files between clusters.
+- Connect both clusters to the same top of rack (ToR) switch to use the fastest network path between source and destination clusters.
+For the storage network path this typically supports 10Gbe/25Gbe or higher speeds and leverages RDMA.

+- If the RDMA adapter or standard is different between source and destination clusters (ROCE vs iWARP), Robocopy will instead leverage SMB over TCP/IP via the fastest available network.
+This will typically be a dual 10Gbe/25Gbe or higher speed for the East-West network, providing the most optimal way to copy VM VHDX files between clusters.

+- To ensure Robocopy can leverage RDMA between clusters (East-West network), configure RDMA storage networks so they are routable between the source and destination clusters.

-## Create the new cluster
+## Create the destination cluster

-Before you can create the new cluster, you need to install the Azure Stack HCI OS on each server that will be in the new cluster.
+Before you can create the destination cluster, you need to install the Azure Stack HCI OS on each server that will be in the new cluster.
 For information on how to do this, see [Deploy the Azure Stack HCI operating system](operating-system.md).

 Use Windows Admin Center or Windows PowerShell to create the new cluster.
 For information on how to do this, see [Create an Azure Stack HCI cluster using Windows Admin Center](create-cluster.md) and [Create an Azure Stack HCI cluster using Windows PowerShell](create-cluster-powershell.md).

 > [!NOTE]
-> Make sure during virtual switch creation that the names specified match the switch names on the source cluster.
+> Make sure the Hyper-V virtual switch name created on the destination cluster matches the Hyper-V virtual switch name on the source cluster.

 ## Run the migration script